imagej/imagej.github.io/_pages/plugins/diameterj.md

 ## Future Development

-:\# Reducing bias of the Histogram intersection correction by directionally subtracting fiber intersections rather than blanket subtraction within a given intersection radius
+- Reducing bias of the Histogram intersection correction by directionally subtracting fiber intersections rather than blanket subtraction within a given intersection radius

-:\# incorporation of Gaussian peak fitting algorithms within DiameterJ itself.
+- incorporation of Gaussian peak fitting algorithms within DiameterJ itself.

-:\#Currently we are working on a native JAVA application on DiameterJ.
+- Currently we are working on a native Java application on DiameterJ.
 This will not fundamentally change the function of DiameterJ however, it will make it faster, look cleaner, and should solve continuity issues

-:\# 16-bit Euclidean distance transform calculator
+- 16-bit Euclidean distance transform calculator

-:\# Enable DiameterJ to skip to the next file if an error occurs during analysis
+- Enable DiameterJ to skip to the next file if an error occurs during analysis

-<big>Completed Goals</big>
+## Completed Goals

-:\# Combine the three different releases of DiameterJ into a single release for all versions of ImageJ/Fiji
+- Combine the three different releases of DiameterJ into a single release for all versions of ImageJ/Fiji

-:\# Easier to use GUI (any GUI at all) with more options for what the outputs of DiameterJ are and what types of analysis it performs.
+- Easier to use GUI (any GUI at all) with more options for what the outputs of DiameterJ are and what types of analysis it performs.

-:\# Make DiameterJ compatible with images other than .tif files
+- Make DiameterJ compatible with images other than .tif files

 Help is welcome in any/all of these improvements!